History of ballet: Renaissance – Italy and France

 Ballet was further shaped by the French ballet de cour, which consisted of social dances performed by the nobility in tandem with music, speech, verse, song, pageant, decor and costume.
 When Catherine de' Medici, an Italian aristocrat with an interest in the arts, married the French crown heir Henry II, she brought her enthusiasm for dance to France and provided financial support.
 Catherine's glittering entertainments supported the aims of court politics and usually were organized around mythological themes.
 The first ballet de cour was the Ballet de Polonais.
 This Ballet was performed in 1573 on the occasion of the visit of the Polish Ambassador.
 It was choreographed by Balthasar de Beaujoyeulx and featured an hour-long dance for sixteen women, each representing a French province.
 Ballet Comique de la Reine (1581), which was also choreographed and directed by Balthasar de Beaujoyeulx, was commissioned by Louise of Lorraine, queen consort of King Henry III, son of Catherine, to celebrate the marriage of Henry's favorite the Duke de Joyeuse to Marguerite de Lorraine, the sister of Queen Louise.
-The ballet lasted for more than five hours and was danced by twenty-four dancers: twelve naiades and twelve pages.Cooper, Elizabeth (2004).
-"Le Balet Comique de la Reine, 1581: An Analysis".
-University of Washington website.
+The ballet lasted for more than five hours and was danced by twenty-four dancers: twelve naiades and twelve pages.

 In the same year, the publication of Fabritio Caroso's Il Ballarino, a technical manual on court dancing, both performance and social, helped to establish Italy as a centre of technical ballet development.